Privacy Policy - Mobile Applications

 As a company whose livelihood depends on data and its proper treatment, Opensignal takes data privacy and security very seriously.
 As such we have taken steps to go well beyond basic privacy and data protection requirements.

-Opensignal is responsible for the collection, control and processing of personal data that we collect from your device.
-If you have any questions or concerns about Opensignal’s use of your personal data, please contact us at [email protected].
+Opensignal is the controller or joint controller and, as applicable, is responsible for the collection, control and processing of personal data that we collect from your device.
+If you have any questions or concerns about Opensignal’s use of your personal data, including any requests to exercise your legal rights, please contact us at [email protected].

 2. MOBILE APPLICATIONS